The Forager’s Journey 2025 – An Eight Part Programme

 • Herbalism and plantlore: Using plants and herbs as medicines and items for a ‘wild first aid kit’, following in the footsteps of our ancestors and drawing on contemporary research

-• The folklore & history of the wild foods we find
+• Insight into the folklore & history of the wild foods we find

 • Reflective time in nature.
 We will encourage you to form deep connections with the plants and fungi through focused observation, drawing, and engaging all of your senses